aphp/edsnlp/docs/concepts/inference.md

 In each cases, the operations will not be executed immediately but will be scheduled to be executed when iterating of the collection, or calling the `.execute`, `.to_*` or `.write_*` methods.

-### Execution of a lazy collection {: #edsnlp.core.lazy_collection.LazyCollection.set_processing }
+### Execution of a stream {: #edsnlp.core.stream.Stream.set_processing }

-You can configure how the operations performed in the lazy collection is executed by calling its `set_processing(...)` method.
+You can configure how the operations performed in the stream is executed by calling its `set_processing(...)` method.
 The following options are available :

-::: edsnlp.core.lazy_collection.LazyCollection.set_processing
+::: edsnlp.core.stream.Stream.set_processing
     options:
         heading_level: 3
         only_parameters: "no-header"